 The GMC (2013:22) emphasised that every doctor who comes into contact with trainee doctors, medical students and other healthcare professionals in training should act as a positive role model in their behaviour towards patients, colleagues and others.
 Students learn not only from their formal teaching, but also from their experiences of observing and working with practising doctors as role models.
 As Pellegrino (1989: 702) observed, ‘courses in ethics cannot close the gap between knowing what is good and doing it’ and (Virtue) is ‘best taught by good examples on the part of those we respect’.
 Medical Ethics Today (Brannan et al, 2012:758) emphasises that, although many doctors (and other HCPs) are excellent role models and reinforce the lessons and principles that students have learnt throughout their studies, the example of how their tutors practice can be a far more powerful influence in the development of ethical, or unethical, practice than the edicts of formal ethics teaching; and senior colleagues may unwittingly give the impression that medical ethics gets in the way of good practice.
 Indeed, two students in a medical school in the USA went as far as to assert that ‘the chief barrier to medical professionalism education is unprofessional conduct by medical educators, which is protected by an established hierarchy of academic authority’ (Brainard and Brislen, 2007: 1010).

 Medical Ethics Today (Brannan et al 2012: 758) emphasises that ‘the potential for conflict between formal and informal learning underlies the tension that many medical students, motivated as they are to be 'good doctors', articulate in their response to the teaching of ethics.
 One possible effect of this tension is the growth of cynicism and the erosion of ethical beliefs and conduct (Yarney and Roach, 2001).
-‘When -- there is a discrepancy between what students are taught about good ethico-legal practice and what they experience on clinical firms, anger, disillusionment, and cynicism may follow' (Loyal, 2001: 685).
+‘When…. -- there is a discrepancy between what students are taught about good ethico-legal practice and what they experience on clinical firms, anger, disillusionment, and cynicism may follow' (Loyal, 2001: 685).
 In recognising the importance of professional culture and the working environment in contributing to burnout among HCPs, Lemaire and Wallace (2017: 183) suggest that it can be one consequence of learners witnessing and adopting their teachers’ maladaptive behaviours which are often reinforced throughout their career.
 These problems are not easily resolved and speaking out can require courage (Brannan et al, 2012: 783).
 Singer (2003) argued that medical schools and teaching hospitals needed to develop formal guidelines for ethics in clinical teaching that highlighted the responsibility of teaching staff to serve as appropriate role models to medical students and to provide them with an opportunity to discuss ethical challenges: develop processes for reporting ethical concerns; provide access to individuals for medical students and their tutors to approach with ethical problems; and ensure that, when medical students express concern about ethical issues or decline take part in certain activities for ethical reasons, this will not have any repercussions for them.
 This should take place in a blame-free environment in which errors and difficulties are openly reported and discussed; and instead of apportioning blame, which can lead to evasion and cover up, systematic solutions should be found for the ethical challenges of medical education.

 Assessment